sinaai/SearchSuggestion/README.md

 Before using, you have to start redis server by typing `redis-server` prompt in terminal.

+### Build suggestions
 Run `dump_searchlog.py` to make a log file.

 Run `create_search_suggestion.py` to make suggestions from the log file.

+Run `auto_build.py` to make log file and build suggestions automatically.
+It will add new suggestions every 12 hours.

+### Get suggestions for a query
 Use `get_search_suggestion.return_suggestion` to get suggestions for a query.
 Use following example.